 4. Mobile App Design Tips for UX

 Animated infographics provide opportunities to craft better examples for your content.
-If you need to showcase a mobile app’s interactive features, show it with movement like this infographic by CleverTap.
+If you need to showcase a mobile app’s interactive features, demonstrate them through movement like this infographic by CleverTap does.

 5. The PPC Attribution Carnival

 Whenever utilizing a theme for an infographic, see if it calls for movement to help create a sense of energy and make it stand out!
-Using a theme, KlientBoost was able to create an infographic that brought PPC attribution to life.
+KlientBoost, for instance, created a carnival-themed infographic that brings PPC attribution to life with motion.

 6. The Internet of Things

 Using movement can call attention to important data points and direct viewers’ eyes through a dense infographic.
-Cyberattacks, the Internet of Things, and cybersecurity are complicated topics, but Inc.’s animated infographic helps move readers through the content with ease.
+Cyberattacks, the Internet of Things, and cybersecurity are complicated topics, but Inc.’s animated infographic uses motion to walk readers through the content with ease.

 7. Everything About Blood Transfusion

 Animation is an especially good way to give people and character illustrations movement and action that brings them to life!
-The characters in this example from A1 Future propel the reader forward and helps make the information more interactive.
+The characters in this example from A1 Future help propel the reader through the information, making the content feel more interactive.

 8. How Google Works

 In some cases, animation provides the opportunity to show things more accurately than static images.
-In this example from Quicksprout, animating how each one of Google’s programs analyzes the word “Rabbit” helps viewers better understand and differentiate each program’s function.
+In this Quicksprout example, animating how each one of Google’s programs analyzes the word “Rabbit” helps viewers better understand and differentiate each program’s function.

 9. Flight Video Deconstructed

 Animations are able to slow down or speed up movement to give a viewer ample time to understand a concept that they might normally miss.
-In this example from Tabletop Whale, viewers can see the different wing patterns of flying organisms.
+In this example from Tabletop Whale, the different wingbeat patterns of various flying organisms are clearly visualized through animation.

 10. Resolving Co-Founder Conflicts

 Animation can even benefit standalone images and give illustrations more pop!
-This Embroker infographic uses animation to bring more excitement to each of the four single images.
+This Embroker infographic adds motion to four separate illustrations, making each one more exciting and engaging.

 11. How Skyscrapers Are Built